Class Wait

 - CSF.Screenplay.Selenium.dll

-A performable action that waits until a specified condition is met, or a timeout expires (whichever is sooner).
+A Screenplay action which pauses the Performance until either a specified condition is met or a timeout expires, whichever occurs sooner.

 public class Wait : IPerformable, ICanReport